marksherriff/cs3240-f23-website/syllabus.md

 * Personal issues -> Email your professor
 * Team issues -> Email your TA and/or your professor

-For the context of the project, you should consider the professors "upper management" and the TAs "senior developers / managers."
-Thus, high-level, requirements-based, or course-management sort of questions should go to the professors, while all technical and initial grading questions should to go the TAs.
-(Honestly, you're probably going to get a faster, better answer to a Django question if you go to the TAs... sure, the professors can answer it... eventually... after a lot of Googling... but you could also ask a TA who did the project last semester or has been a TA for several semesters...)
+For the context of the project, you should consider the professor "upper management" and the TAs "senior developers / managers."
+Thus, high-level, requirements-based, or course-management sort of questions should go to the professor, while all technical and initial grading questions should to go the TAs.
+(Honestly, you're probably going to get a faster, better answer to a Django question if you go to the TAs... sure, the professor can answer it... eventually... after a lot of Googling... but you could also ask a TA who did the project last semester or has been a TA for several semesters...)

 ## Course Description
 Analyzes modern software engineering practice for multi-person projects; methods for requirements specification, design, implementation, verification, and maintenance of large software systems; advanced software development techniques and large project management approaches; project planning, scheduling, resource management, accounting, configuration control, and documentation.